EAOrrr/Women-Empowerment-App/backend/apidocs/article/get.md

 Example usage:

 ```
-/api/articles/?type=activity&tags=work&limit=10&offset=0
+/api/articles/?type=activity&limit=10&offset=0
 ```

-This query will retrieve the first 10 articles of type "activity" written by "John Doe" and tagged with "work".
+This query will retrieve the first 10 articles of type "activity"